 USI President Linda L. M. Bennett, who also is a professor of political science, reads Article II on executive power.×

-NEW Starting in the fall of 2018, we offer a minor in public and nonprofit administration (PNPA).
-Irrespective of your chosen field of study, the minor in PNPA will help strengthen you leadership and managerial skills, help you work with budgets, and supervise employees.
-Whether you wish to work as a hospital administrator, for a government agency, or an advocacy group, the PNPA minor will be relevant to you.
+Irrespective of your chosen field of study, the PNPA minor will help strengthen your leadership and managerial skills, help you work with budgets and supervise employees.
+Whether you plan to work as a hospital administrator, for a government agency or an advocacy group, the PNPA minor will be relevant to you.